With the recent increase in dividend recapitalization activity, consider these wealth planning implications before taking action.

 Wealth Planning Opportunities for Owners Considering a Dividend Recap

-Before pursuing a dividend recap transaction for your business, there are some wealth and tax planning opportunities that you should be aware of, especially in light of the potential tax law changes being discussed in Washington, D.C.
+Before pursuing a dividend recap transaction for your business, there are some wealth and tax planning opportunities that you should be aware of.

 Lock in the Current Tax Rate on Qualified Dividends